grizzlysmit/RegexUtils/README.md

 rx:Perl5:ignorecase/^fo+\n$/
 ```

-## method CreateEMCA262Regex(Str:D $str, Str:D $flags is copy = '' --> Regex:D)
+### CreateEMCA262Regex(…)

+Creates a regex from a string containing a EMCA262Regex with some options suported.

-CreateEMCA262Regex converts a EMCA262 Regex to a raku one. using the [EMCA262Regex](https://modules.raku.org/dist/ECMA262Regex:zef:zef:jnthn) package  and applies flags to it.
+**`CreateEMCA262Regex`** converts a **EMCA262 Regex** to a raku one. using the [EMCA262Regex](https://modules.raku.org/dist/ECMA262Regex:zef:zef:jnthn) package and applies flags to it.

+Here is some exaple use.

 ```raku
 [0] > use RegexUtils;